Nada (South Korean musician)

-Yoon Ye-jin (Hangul: 윤예진; born May 24, 1991), better known by her stage name Nada (나다) is a South Korean rapper and singer.
+Yoon Ye-jin (Hangul: 윤예진; born May 24, 1991), known professionally as Nada (나다), is a South Korean rapper and singer.
 She is a former member of the girl group Wassup.
-Nada made her debut as a soloist on December 22, 2016 with the digital single "Seorae Village".
+Nada made her debut as a soloist on December 22, 2016, with the digital single "Seorae Village".

 Personal life

-Nada was born as Yoon Ye-ji in Seoul, South Korea, She studied at Sunhwa Arts School.
+Nada was born as Yoon Ye-ji in Seoul, South Korea.
+She studied at Sunhwa Arts School.

-Nada was dating Kirk Kim who is 14 years her senior since 2017, Kim is the ceo of the record label Cycadelic Records in Compton, Los Angeles. which has been run by his family for 2 generations, he also runs a nightclub called Club Compton in Itaewon, South Korea. in November 2018, reports revealed that Kim and Nada had officially broke up. and the reason for the broke up was due to their different schedule that created distance between them, as Nada's agency Ground Zero said that "Nada is promoting in South Korea and Kirk Kim is in the United States, so the long distance was difficult.
-They naturally drifted apart and decided to remain good friends".

 Career

 2013–2016: Debut with Wassup and solo activities

 In 2013, Nada become a member of the girl group Wassup under Mafia Records, she was the main rapper of the group.
-On August 9, 2013, Nada released her first solo song "Bang Bang" as a member of Wassup, the song was also produced by her. on May 18, 2014 Nada was featured in Pharaoh's song "Domperii" with Red Roc.
-Nada participated in Mnet’s rap competition TV show, Show Me the Money 3 as a contestant until round 3, On February 2, 2016 Nada released her 1st mixtape Homework.
+On August 9, 2013, Nada released her first solo song "Bang Bang" as a member of Wassup, the song was also produced by her. on May 18, 2014, Nada was featured in Pharaoh's song "Domperii" with Red Roc.
+Nada participated in Mnet's rap competition TV show, Show Me the Money 3 as a contestant until round 3, On February 2, 2016, Nada released her 1st mixtape Homework.
 In July 2016, Nada become a contestant in Mnet's female rapper competition show Unpretty Rapstar 3, she lost out to Giant Pink in the finals with 131 votes.

 On October 28, 2016, Nada was chosen as the new model for fitness brand Reebok korea's women's campaign '#PERFECTNEVER'.
 The campaign supports "women who are endlessly challenged by themselves, rejecting the limits of perfection".
 November 3, Mafia Records announced that Nada will be releasing a solo single but the company has yet to specify a specific release date. on December 18, the teaser image for her solo single "Seorae Village" was released, the teaser of the music video was released on December 21. the song along with its music video was released on December 22.